 Complete Liberal Studies Electives to total 40 Credits.

-The bachelor of science (B.S.) degree program in rehabilitation has four components:
+The Bachelor of Science (B.S.) degree program in Rehabilitation Psychology has four components:

 - Liberal studies courses expose students to a broad range of academic disciplines.
 The university-wide General Education requirements also encourage this breadth of study.

-- Related coursework comes from departments related to Rehabilitation Psychology—Psychology, Educational Psychology, Sociology, Social Work, and Educational Policy Studies.
+- Related coursework comes from departments related to Rehabilitation Psychology—Psychology, Educational Psychology, Sociology, Social Work, and Gender and Women's Studies.

-- Rehabilitation Psychology coursework offers an in-depth study of rehabilitation psychology, including multiple opportunities for supervised field work.
-In addition, at least 6 credits of electives in rehabilitation psychology are required, giving students some flexibility to tailor the program to their specific interests.
+- Rehabilitation Psychology coursework offers an in-depth study of working with people with disabilities, including multiple opportunities for supervised field experience.
+In addition, at least 12 credits of electives in Rehabilitation Psychology are required, giving students some flexibility to tailor the program to their specific interests.

 - Elective coursework is taken to meet the minimum of 120 credits required for the degree.